Kuwait Airways: Kuwait Airways Flight 032

 On 30 June 1966, Kuwait Airways Flight KU32, a Hawker Siddeley Trident 1C, was operating a scheduled international flight from Beirut, Lebanon, to Kuwait City.
 The flight proceeded uneventfully until the descent phase.
 At 20:28 GMT, the aircraft was cleared to descend from FL300 to FL95 near the DY NDB, maintaining this altitude until passing the beacon at 20:39 GMT.
 The pilot-in-command elected to conduct a visual approach, and the crew reported sighting the airport’s rotating beacon and lights.

-During the approach to Runway 33R, the aircraft was positioned 6 miles from the airport at 2,300 feet with an airspeed of 178 knots.
+During the approach to Runway 33R, the aircraft was positioned 6 mi from the airport at 2300 ft with an airspeed of 178 kn.
 The autopilot remained engaged, and the co-pilot was occupied with landing checks.
-The aircraft’s intended approach speed was 154 knots with a 700 ft/min descent rate, but it continued descending at 1,500 ft/min.
-At 20:46 GMT, the aircraft impacted terrain approximately 4 km short of the runway threshold, slightly left of the centerline, at an elevation of 185 feet.
+The aircraft’s intended approach speed was 154 kn with a (700 ft)/min descent rate, but it continued descending at (1500 ft)/min.
+At 20:46 GMT, the aircraft impacted terrain approximately 4 km short of the runway threshold, slightly left of the centerline, at an elevation of 185 ft feet.

 The accident resulted from an unstable approach rate and failure to follow company regulations.
 The corrective action of calling for 10,500 rpm was insufficient to regain level flight, and a delayed power request was ineffective.
-The pilot-in-command did not follow approach procedures, with landing checks incomplete and an incorrect altimeter setting set during the incident, There were 72 passengers and 11 crew members on board with 0 deaths in the incident.
+The pilot-in-command did not follow approach procedures, with landing checks incomplete and an incorrect altimeter setting set during the incident, There were 72 passengers and 11 crew members on board with no deaths in the incident.

-Kuwait Airways Flight 422

-On 5 April 1988, Kuwait Airways Flight 422, a Boeing 747-200 registered as 9K-ADB, departed from Bangkok en route to Kuwait City with 97 passengers and 15 crew members, including three members of the Kuwaiti royal family.
-Approximately three hours into the flight, over the Arabian Sea, the aircraft was hijacked by several Lebanese militants armed with machine guns and hand grenades.
-The hijackers directed the crew to fly to Mashhad, Iran, where they demanded the release of 17 Lebanese Shi'ite prisoners held in Kuwait for involvement in the 1983 bombings.

-During the standoff in Mashhad, 25 hostages were released, including a male passenger with a medical condition and 24 female passengers.
-Negotiations stalled, leading the hijackers to force the aircraft to depart.
-The plane asked for landing permission in Beirut and Damascus but was denied by both.
-After seven hours, it landed in Larnaca, Cyprus, where two Kuwaiti passengers were executed, and their bodies were left on the tarmac.
-The ordeal continued as the aircraft flew to Algiers, Algeria, where, after a total of 16 days, the remaining hostages were released, and the hijackers, who were first in custody of the Algerian authorities, but after released and taken to an unknown location, they disappeared, evading capture and failing in their mission of freeing the prisoners in Kuwait.